HEIGVD-PRG1-F-2022/lab06-lastrobotstanding-reference/README.md

 # Robot reference game

 This is the reference implementation for the board of the robots.
-It should only be viewed by the teacher and his assistants.
+It contains both the game part and a `smart` robot.
+There is also a copy of all other robots in the game.

 ## CLI arguments